-- Locate the hosts file in the Etc folder, right-click on it, and choose to Open it with Notepad.
+- Locate the host file in the Etc folder, right-click on it, and choose to open it with Notepad.
 Use the Ctrl + A key combination to select all text and click Delete or Backspace to delete it.
 After that, paste the following text inside:

 - Click File >> Save to save the changes.
 Exit Notepad and restart your computer.
 Check to see if the problem persists regarding Ubisoft to log in properly.